Categories

 You will want several pairs of gloves.

-Fingerless gloves provide protection when in the brush or scrambling over rubble.
+Fingerless leather gloves provide protection with reduced loss of dexterity when in the brush or scrambling over rubble.
 These can be used with merkalon or silk glove liners.

-Work gloves can provide additional protection or another layer of insulation.
+Unlined leather work gloves can provide additional protection or another layer of insulation.

 In cold weather, better insulated gloves and/or mittens may be required.

 The pockets of my outdoor jackets usually carry at least one pair of gloves.
-Keep your other gloves in an external pocket of your pack, where they can be easily accessed.
+Keep your other gloves where they can be easily accessed, such as in an external pocket of your pack.
+It is not a bad idea to have all of these gloves in their own “glove bag”.

 Hats and Scarves

 You will need a hat to keep the sun off.
 I like a boonie hat, myself.
-Whatever your choice, add a cord so the wind does not steal it from you.

 For cold weather, I tend to favour a watch-cap or folded headover.
 It is worth carrying more than one of these.
 If it is really cold, you can double up on hats.
+A headover or watch-cap may be combined with a boonie or ball-caps, as needed.

 A tennis-headband may be useful in hot weather.
 A bandanna worn across the forehead is a possible substitute.

-Bandannas, shemagh, neck-gaiters and a woollen scarf also have a place in your BOB or coat pockets.
+“You are not fully dressed without a scarf!”
+Bandannas, shemagh, neck-gaiters and a long woollen scarf also have a place in your BOB or coat pockets.

 Protection